LAS-IT/openapply/README.md

 ### CHANGE LOG

+* **v0.2.4** - compatible with 0.2.x - 2017-11-23
+  - rubyzip 1.1.7 - has a serious security flaw - Axlsx and Roo cannot use rubyzip 1.2.1 -- YET (which doesn't have the flaw) - so xlsx features are disabled until rubyzip 1.2.1 can be used by both roo and axlsx.  **CSV** conversions are still usable

 * **v0.2.3** - compatible with 0.2.x - 2017-11-23
   - allow detailed queries *(_by_id & _by_status)* to skip payment information
   - allow array, csv & xlsx transformations to skip payment queries (when no payment_info requested)